-BOUNTIFUL BLESSINGS FOOD PANTRY show details St Matthias established a food pantry to serve those in need of food and personal hygiene items for low-income people within the church and community.
-Individuals are screened and approved prior to distribution.
-Items are also collected, sorted, inspected, and delivered to other organizations including Hope House and Empowerhouse on a monthly basis.
-Donations can be put in the collection box in the Mission hallway.
-For more information regarding the Food Pantry, contact Mary Lou Pitzer.
+COMMUNITY FOOD PANTRY show details St Matthias provides a food pantry to serve those in need of food and personal hygiene items in the church and community.
+Donations can be put in the collection box in the Mission hallway or left in the church office.
+For more information regarding the Food Pantry, contact Karen Breghenti or Dottie Prater.
 (ONGOING)

 1. Fresh Food Godmother: Fresh food (eggs, vegetables, and fruit) is available by appointment.
 Contact Margaret Ann Holt for further information.

 2. Holiday Dinners: Individuals can sponsor a complete dinner for a family.
 A list of what to buy for the box is provided.
-Families are vetted through social services and our office; some are families we have helpedthroughout the year from our discretionaryfund.
+Families are vetted through social services and our office.

 CAMPUS CHRISTIAN COMMUNITY show details St Matthias has partnered with the Campus Christian Community (CCC) at the University of Mary Washington to provide dinner twice per semester for the students’ Thursday evening “Table Talk” Bible study.
 We bring the meal to the CCC facility and then enjoy dinner with these enthusiastic young Christians.
 We are blessed by their energy and their love of the Lord, and we find it a privilege to be able to help support them both with food and with encouragement, as well as with financial support for their spring mission trips.
 Servants are always needed to help prepare and deliver the meals to the students!
 Contact Mary Ella Fuquay for further information.
 (SCHOOL YEAR)